 First Things First, Choosing Your Bow

 There are three types to choose from according to your preference and needs, which are the Compound Bow, the Recurve Bow or the Long Bow.
-The crossbow won’t be discussed in detail mainly because we want to put manual bows in the forefront.
+The crossbow won’t be discussed in detail mainly because we want to put manual bows

 You have to keep in mind your state’s regulations regarding the minimum rating for draw weight, which is usually 45 lbs.
 This won’t be particularly a worry if your pick is the compound bow, because it is generally set above it anyways.